JohnNelsonNumber2/1e-docs/Syntax_Dexcode_vs_SQLite.md

 //SQLite from SELECT to semi-colon ;
 @chromeProcs = SELECT * FROM @procs WHERE Executable like "%chrome%";
 ```
-From the word SELECT all the way to the semi-colon `;` at the end is ultimately sent to SQLite.
+Everything from the word `SELECT` all the way to the semi-colon `;` at the end is ultimately sent to SQLite.
 The rest is dexcode.

 ---